o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/adding-variable-references.md

 ---
-description: ' Create variable references on the data pins of Amazon Lumberyard Script Canvas nodes as a shortcut to getting or setting a variable''s value. '
+description: ' Create variable references on the data pins of Open 3D Engine Script Canvas nodes as a shortcut to getting or setting a variable''s value. '
 title: Adding Variable References in Script Canvas Nodes
 ---